What to Write in an LGBTQ+ Wedding Card

-Got a transgender, lesbian or gay couple in your life who are tying the knot?
+Got an LGBTQ+ couple in your life who are tying the knot?
 That’s fantastic!
-If you’re feeling a little nervous about what to write in an LGBTQ wedding card, you’ve come to the right place.
-We have tips and ideas tailored to same-sex marriage celebrations that will help you add to the couple’s big happiness.
+If you’re feeling a little nervous about what to write in an LGBTQ+ wedding card, you’ve come to the right place.
+We have tips and ideas tailored to their marriage celebrations that will help you add to the couple’s big happiness.

 Inspired?
 Create and share by tagging @Hallmark.